jsgroth/CoffeePSX/README.md

 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
   * Also a memory card manager
 * Additional graphical enhancements for the hardware rasterizer (e.g. PGXP CPU mode, texture filtering)
+* More efficient CPU emulation (cached interpreter, recompiler)
-* More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing work but timings are quite inaccurate right now
+* More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing work, but timings are quite inaccurate right now
 * Some CD-ROM functionality including disc change, infrequently used commands, and 8-bit CD-XA audio
   * There are possibly no games that use 8-bit CD-XA audio samples?
+* Various emulator enhancements like increased disc drive speed, CPU overclocking, rewind, save state slots
-* Accurate timing for memory writes (i.e. implementing the CPU write queue)
+* Accurate timing for memory writes (i.e. emulating the CPU write queue)
   * It seems like maybe nothing depends on this?

 ## Software Rasterizer AVX2 Dependency